We invite current and former US Women’s National Team members to the Academy to coach and inspire our athletes.

 Past Visiting Pros:

 Sam Mewis coached at the Academy during Session V in 2023.
-Athletes were coached by her on the field and enjoyed spending time with her off the field.
+Athletes received coaching from her on the field and enjoyed spending time together off the field.

 About Sam